twreporter/react-redux-registration/README.md

 * 2 scenarios
  1. User signin/up at registration page
- 2. User want to bookmark page under sign out.
+ 2. User want to bookmark page without signing in.

 * The internal data process is same, no matter user sign in or sign up
 * In either way (oAuth/twreporter account), user will browse activation page to be redirected to destination.